The Baby Registry Checklist For All Your Must-Haves

 27. Footed pajamas

 I’ve discovered you can never have too many footed pajamas.
 Between baby spit-up and diaper leaks, you’ll probably be going through more than one pair of PJs per night.
 Pro tip: go for the zip-up pajamas, because trying to line up snaps in the middle of the night with a crying baby is the last thing you want to worry about.
-This Gerber Baby Girls 2 Pack Footed Sleeper zips up and is adorable.
+This Gerber Baby 4 Pack Sleep 'N Play pajamas set is functional and adorable.
 Just make sure to grab at least 10 pairs of footed pajamas, and you should be set.

 Baby bodysuits will be yet another staple in your little one’s wardrobe.
 They work well for layering or on their own if you’re just hanging out at home.
 Pair them with some jeans or stretchy pants and you’ve got an outfit!
 Bodysuits make for easy access for diaper changes, and they can be pulled down and over your baby’s hips in the event of a diaper blowout so you don’t have to pull the dirty garment off over their head.
 This Carter's Baby 4-Pack Long Sleeve Bodysuit set will help you get started on your baby bodysuit stash.